There are around 3,600 fixed-speed cameras in the UK. But that doesn’t stop millions of motorists from breaking the speed limit every year.

 Option 2 is not necessarily available though, however, because speed awareness course eligibility is dependent on if:

-It’s worth bearing in mind that even if you do meet the above criteria, you may not be offered the chance to take a speed awareness course, as not all police forces subscribe to the programme.
+It’s important to note that even if you do meet the above criteria, you may not be offered the chance to attend a speed awareness course, as not all police forces subscribe to the programme.

 If you have been caught speeding excessively, you won’t be given the opportunity to take a speed awareness course.
 Instead, you’ll have to pay a fine, take three points on your driving licence, and could even receive a court summons, depending on how fast you were going.